Phala-Network/phala-wiki-next/content/en-us/learn/developer/blockchain-entities-technical.md

 ### Client-worker Payload Example

 A client communicates with a worker only for contract invocation.
-An invocation is consisted of at least the following payloads.
+An invocation consists of at least the following payloads.

 ```js
 {